-The author of bestselling memoir Love Child talks about how to draw a compelling narrative out of the rough material of your life.
+Learn how to write a memoir with Allegra Huston – the author of bestselling memoir Love Child – as she talks about how to draw a compelling narrative out of the rough material of your life.

 How to Write a Memoir – with Allegra Huston